 Is Honda Sensing™ Worth it?

 To figure out if Honda Sensing™ is worth getting on your new vehicle, you’ll have to evaluate your driving style and risk tolerance.
-However, for most drivers we’d recommend having Honda Sensing™ on your vehicle.
+However, for most drivers, we’d recommend having Honda Sensing™ on your vehicle.
 There are too many variables that can cause an accident on the road that are outside of your control.
-You may not think much about the Honda Sensing™ technology when daily driving or when everyone is driving like student driver’s handbook teaches.
+You may not think much about the Honda Sensing™ technology when daily driving or when everyone is driving like a student driver handbook teaches.
 But, you’ll be happy you have Honda Sensing™ on your vehicle during a close call or actual car accident.

 Honda Sensing™ Technology Includes:

 Adaptive Cruise Control

 Adaptive Cruise Control allows you to set your cruise control speed to mirror the speed of the vehicle in front of you.